 ENTIRETY.
 The whole, in contradistinction to a moiety or part only.
-When land is conveyed to husband and wife, they do not take by moieties, but both' are seised of the entirety.
+When land is conveyed to husband and wife, they do not take by moieties, but both are seised of the entirety.
 2 Kent, Comm.
 132; 4 Kent, Comm.
 362. Parceners, on the other hand, have not an entirety of interest, but each is properly entitled to the whole of a distinct moiety.
 2 Bl.
 Comm.
-188.
+188. See Estate by the Entirety.